Author your first Health Bot scenario Quickstart

 - Chat with the bot instance to test your scenario

-If you don't have an access to the Microsoft Health Bot, Apply for the Health Bot Evaluation Program before you begin.
+If you don't have an access to the Microsoft Healthcare Bot Create your first Microsoft Healthcare Bot

-Log in to the Health Bot Service Management Portal
+Log in to the Healthcare Bot Service Management Portal

-Log in to the Microsoft Health Bot Service Portal once your evaluation request confirmed.
+Log in to the Microsoft Health Bot Service Portal.

 Author a new custom scenario

 Customized scenarios can be added in the scenarios tab of the management portal.
 To begin creating scenarios for a new health bot instance, select the Add button at the top of the page.

 The fields, visual editor, and elements provided in the Scenario Editor allow you to author, test, and debug scenarios.

 We will start by defining the name and description of our scenario:

 We will also set the scenario trigger as "start".